 In our series on transformative health, we’re examining how modern healthcare is changing significantly.
 Today, we’ll look at the second aspect to this: the kinds of new products both emerging from and driving this transformation.

-The most exciting and significant developments we’re seeing in healthcare at the moment all involve the transformative use of technology.
+From the perspective of a B2B healthcare digital agency, the most exciting and significant developments we’re seeing in healthcare at the moment all involve the transformative use of technology.

 We’re now used to having tech touch almost all areas of life: few of us still resist the lure of smartphones which allow us to connect with just one click to not just our networks but a world’s-worth of information, wherever we are.

 Now it’s more than that, as our bodies are “connected” too; through phones or wearable devices with inbuilt sensors for things like movement and heat – meaning we can monitor and record steps, heart rate, sleep patterns… and using apps, try and learn from and change our behaviour to become healthier individuals.

 Mhealth is the umbrella term for the use of mobile phones and other wireless tech in healthcare.
 Everything from wearables, nearables, apps and social communities.
 It’s a major phenomenon: according to a 2016 report from PWC, health is now the no.1 reason for consumer wearables.

 Mhealth is not just about consumers using wearables for fitness; but also the digitisation, automation and connection of personal medical devices, such as blood pressure monitors, to collect patient data.
 Even pills can now be connected – for example, smart pills are being devised which can report on whether medicines are taken and digested as they should be.